Gklotsoy/eLearingLrv/README.md

     php artisan serve

-## Building Frontend Assets & Running the Application
+## Building Frontend Assets and Running the Application

 1. In a teminal run: